 We currently use a "pollutant ID" of "other", meaning that AERMOD will not perform any chemical simulations (e.g., converting NO to NO2).
 This allows the concentration of all other pollutants to be derived simply from the oxides of nitrogen concentrations by multiplying by the relative emission rates.

 AERMOD also requires a few parameters of the area near the emissions source:

-AERMOD is designed to be run over long periods, but the real-time Plume Plotter runs it for a single point in time.
-This is done by pretending that the latest weather observation is for the next hour, since AERMOD only understands whole hours.
+AERMOD is designed to be run over long periods but a real-time plume plotter runs it for a single point in time.
+This is done by pretending that the latest weather observation is for the next hour because AERMOD only understands whole hours.
 For example, if the latest weather observation is timed 17:15, we feed it to AERMOD as the observation for 18:00 and run AERMOD for the period including only the hour 18:00.
 This could introduce some error around sunrise or sunset; e.g., if sunset occurs between 17:15 and 18:00, the 17:15 reading might be wrongly treated as a nighttime one.

 Even if run for a 1-hour period, AERMOD expects all previous observations on the same day, since midnight, as well as the upper air readings from the previous midnight (for a site in the UK or Ireland).
 Therefore, these are all supplied.

 In most cases, these are obtained from the nearest suitable weather station, with a backup weather station used for times when the main one is closed.

 Although AERMOD has ways of dealing with calm winds, these do not work when we use an "onsite" file for weather observations, as we do.
 AERMOD erroneously treats observations with calm winds as missing observations.
 We therefore replace these by very light (0.1 m/s) winds from a random direction.
 Moreover, AERMOD then replaces these (and all wind speeds below 0.28 m/s) by 0.28 m/s.